 d) See that your puppy eats often and maintains a proper body weight.

 If puppy needs a veterinarian’s attention, please make sure you find a small animal doctor.
-We hope you find one with a length of
+We hope you find one with a length of experience with

-experience with tiny puppies.
-There are many vets who do not know the first thing about these tiny puppies.
+tiny breeds.
+There are many vets who do not know the first thing about these tiny breeds.
 You can gain a lot of vital information from long term tiny vets.
-We suggest to NEVER leave puppy at the vets office without you, because you are introducing your new baby into another new environment, new people, new everything – again which adds even more stress on puppy.
+We suggest to NEVER leave puppy at the vet's office without you, because you are introducing your new baby into another new environment, new people, new everything – again which adds even more stress on puppy.
 As a new owner, you need to make sure that you consider the proper decisions to alleviate as much unwarranted stress as possible for your baby.
 If the vet feels IV’s are necessary, please have them consider SQ method if possible which would be less stressful.
 Your vet and you will need to make the decisions together.
 If your puppy is left in the care of the vet and staff, find out if someone will be caring for the puppy personally.
 If they will be spoon fed if they don’t want to eat, and also visit the location where you baby will be cared for.
 Is it warm, cozy, & comfortable?
 Also, have your vet give yogurt when feeding your puppy.
 This helps puppy regain strength and vitality.